55 dead after truck smuggling migrants crashes in Mexico

 Sitting beside the overturned trailer, Celso Pacheco of Guatemala said the truck felt like it was speeding and then seemed out of control.

 Most aboard were from Guatemala and Honduras, he said, estimating eight to 10 young children among them.
-He said he was trying to reach the United States, but now expected to be deported to Guatemala.
-Authorities said there also were migrants from Ecuador, the Dominican Republic and Mexico aboard.
+He said he was trying to reach the United States but now expects to be deported to Guatemala.
+Authorities said migrants from Ecuador, the Dominican Republic and Mexico were also aboard.

 Guatemalan President Alejandro Giammattei tweeted: “I deeply regret the tragedy in Chiapas state, and I express my solidarity for the victims’ families, to whom we will offer all the necessary consular assistance, including repatriation.”